 All scales are available separately; and many common scales are available.
 Though the introduction led through the Diatonic scale only, the method is not tied to only one scale.

 For any scale, each package always includes our full method.
-The method gives you all of the musical components: it will include our complete rudiments-up breakdown; and everything that will shorten your learning path.
+The method gives you all of the musical components: it will include our complete rudiments-up breakdown; and everything that will give you a concise, and confident learning path.
 It will also include many additional insights and perspectives to help you find even more tools.
 You will be able to apply our method to your own music; and anything you play.

 Then for each package, there is a large book of diagrams for the given scale and instrument (in right-handed* or left-handed format).
 This book is formatted on large, Tabloid size pages (11" × 17").
 It contains full pages of diagrams, in all chords, and all modes for that scale.